Return to Home Page

 The Piston Effect

-Scientists and engineers around the world are becoming aware that the United States 8-hour ozone standard may present a problem that is called "unattainability."
-In November 1998, the topic was discussed at an international meeting in Beijing, China.
-The unattainability issue has been raised by A.S.L. & Associates and others.
-In the coming years, policymakers will find that the 8-hour ozone standard will be difficult to attain and control strategies will not work as planned.
-Mid-range hourly average concentrations decline slower than the higher hourly average concentrations and make it difficult to attain the standard.
+Scientists and engineers around the world are becoming aware that the United States 8-hour ozone standard is presenting a problem that is called "unattainability."
+Over 20 years ago, the unattainability issue was discussed by Dr. Lefohn, President and Founder of A.S.L. & Associates.
+In November 1998, the topic was discussed at an international meeting in Beijing, China by Dr. Lefohn.
+Policymakers are now finding that the 8-hour ozone standard will be difficult to attain and control strategies will not work as planned as lower and lower standard levels are promulgated.
+Mid-range hourly average concentrations decline slower than the higher hourly average concentrations and make it difficult to attain the lower standards.
 Independent analyses have confirmed the "piston" effect.
+Two publications (Lefohn et al., 2017; Lefohn et al., 2018) identify how the "piston" effect influences ozone monitoring sites in the EU and the US.
 Watch a slide presentation of the "piston" effect.

 Home Page | News | Corporation | Maps | Publications | Table of Contents | Multimedia Center